lancer64/GonetProagrica/README.md

 -list: gives you all the tv shows.
 -favorites: gives you all the tv shows marked as favorite -[id]: and integer that respresent the id of a tvshow, it favorites or unfavorites said tv show
 -quit: To stop running the app.

+In order to run the test go to the root folder and run:

+> dotnet test